 You can use your phone to call enTouch without consuming your minutes by dialing 611.
 If you have to use another phone, you can dial 1-866-488-8719.
 You can also contact them through email by writing to [email protected].
 They are open to complaints, requests, questions, and other concerns.

-As previously mentioned, getting an enTouch wireless replacement phone is on a case-to-case basis.
+As previously mentioned, eligibility for an enTouch wireless replacement phone is on a case-to-case basis.
 To make sure that you are complying with their requirements and eligible for replacement, give them a call or send them an email as soon as you can.
 That way, you can be assisted and notified of any important information you may need to know to get a replacement phone.

 In a nutshell, a unit with a valid manufacturer’s defect should be eligible for a free replacement, provided that it is returned within 30 days of getting it.
 For lost or stolen units, you may be charged before the replacement is mailed out by enTouch.